 For Absolute Security – Each Copy has a Privacy Status that is:

 - Known – On each System/Media: the Legal Owner controls the Privacy Status.

 - Protected – On each System/Media: we Lock, Block, Conceal all Entrance Gateways or Accessibility Pathways (for Illegal/Unsafe Actor(s)).

 - Legitimate – On each System/Media: no Illegitimate copies exist.

 In conclusion, we need absolutes—and the concept of Absolute Security—not because it is a nieve dream-like state of system/data safety.
 We need the target(s) and method(s) of Absolute Security because these are idealised goal(s)—or assurance objective(s)—and reflect the very status values that we seek to measure our success and/or failure against.

 We could choose another grouping of words to represent the goal of continuous security (i.e comprehensive security).
-Nevertheless the underlying security metric is the same—a system that strives towards ideal and (hopefully) attainable security protection for our private information.
+Nevertheless the underlying security metric is the same—a system that strives towards ideal and (hopefully) attainable long-term security protection for our private information.